jknuuttila/svbrdf-oculus/README.md

 `SVBRDFOculus/SVBRDFOculus.sln`.
 Additionally, the Oculus SDK is required, and the `$OVRSDKROOT` environment variable should be set to point to the Oculus SDK directory.

+In order to run properly, the program needs to be pointed to a data directory which it recursively scans for materials, height maps, and meshes.
+This is done with the `--data <data-directory>` command line switch.
+If the switch is omitted, `./data` is used as the default.

 # License